crablab/dissertation/README.md

 # Final Year Project - Hugh Wells

+This repository contains my Final Year Project, submitted as part of my  BSc Computer Science degree dissetation  at Royal Holloyway.

+## Licence

+All Rights Reserved.

+The project is made publicly available, but no part may be reproduced, copied or otherwise re-used without express licence from the licensor.

+## Project Structure

 - backend: contains code for the Software Deliverable, see user manual in report appendix for running instructions
 - documents: final and interim reports
 - proof_of_concept_programs: smaller demonstration programs; running instructions in relevant report sections and individual directories